Sean-Toroghi/Machine-learning/polars/Polars_summaries.md

 ---
 # <a id='expression'>Expressions</a>

+An expression is a tree of operations that describe how to construct one or more Series (an array of values with the same data type).
 Expressions in Polar is used for selecting a column, creating a column, perform aggregation, and fitering rows.
 The expression class in Polar (`polars.Expr`) has over 350 methods.
 These methods are categorized under namespaces in the expression, such as string (`Expr.str`), temporal values (`Expr.dt`), and categorical variables (`Expr.cat`).
 It is neither practical, nor beneficial to put them all here.
 I create a list and desription of the fundamental methods.

 Expression are applied by passing them to a dataframe of lazyframe.